 “I felt less fatigued because I took breaks.
 And studying was more enjoyable.
 It seemed counterintuitive because I was spending less time studying because of the breaks.
 But it helped me to perform better and improved my grades.”

 The same applies to writing a thesis or dissertation.
 Rather than work for long, boring hours at a time, set aside a period of 30 minutes to 1 hour every single day at the same time of day.
 (Mornings tend to work better because you will be sharper and fresher.)
-Use that time carefully, and devote yourself to writing your dissertation for that hour each day.
+Use that time carefully, and devote yourself to writing your essay help for that hour each day.